-Often the SRS is used as a synonym for requirement specification.
-However, the SRS is not synonymous with a requirement specification, because it defines customer requirements – also called C-Requirements – and development requirements – according to D-Requirements.
-In other words, an SRS comprises both the requirement specification and the functional specification.
-Nevertheless, it defines characteristic properties of requirements that should generally also be taken into account when drawing up specifications.
+Often the SRS is used as a synonym for customer specification.
+However, the SRS is not synonymous with a customer specification, because it defines customer requirements – also called C-Requirements – AND development requirements – according to D-Requirements.
+In other words, an SRS comprises both the customer specification and the functional specification.

 Systems or software – what does the SRS specify?